iii

 - scripting is in Lua (which is familiar to norns and crow)

-- scripts can be uploaded and stored, to be executed on startup
+- scripts can be uploaded and executed on startup

-- Lua libraries are provided for time-based operations (metros, measurement) and writing arbitrary data to the internal flash (ie: presets or stored sequences)
+- Lua libraries are provided for time-based operations (metros, measurement) and writing arbitrary data to the internal file system (ie: presets or stored sequences)

 The grid was originally conceived of as “doing nothing by itself” without being connected to a computer running a program.
-Now, the tiny computer inside the grid (RP2040) is capable enough of doing some interesting things.
+Now the tiny computer inside the grid (RP2040) is capable of various musical operations on its own.
 We’re hoping this means in some cases simply requiring less complexity (as in, a specialized eurorack module or DAW plugin or tricky command line framework).
-It also provides the possibility to connect to less-general-purpose computers (like phones) who prefer MIDI.
+It also provides the possibility to connect to less-general-purpose computers (like phones) who prefer MIDI rather than serial.

 That said, the original method of interfacing via norns or serialosc (and any of the various languages and environments) is a fundamentally excellent approach. iii fills a small gap.